What Are Social Media Aggregator Tools?

 You can draw in content from attendees, people who are watching elsewhere, and delegates or performers to create a rounded experience for everyone in situ.
 This is perfect for creating a sense of community and drumming up a sense of excitement live on the day.

-We know that social aggregation is vital for businesses if they want to create a community around their brand, become known as an expert in their niche, and create a dialogue between themselves and their audiences.
+We know that social aggregation is absolutely vital for businesses if they want to create a community around their brand, become known as an expert in their niche, and create a dialogue between themselves and their audiences.

-This is why we have created an entire platform that pulls content from numerous different social media channels, allows you to upload custom content, moderate your feed to curate an irresistible experience, and analyze your results so you can see how engaged your audience were and how well your campaign performed.
+This is why at TINT we have created an entire platform that pulls content from numerous different social media channels, allows you to upload custom content, moderate your feed to curate an irresistible experience, and analyze your results so you can see how engaged your audience were and how well your campaign performed.

 If you have any questions about social media aggregation, feel free to reach out and ask away – we’re here to help on anything aggregation-related.